KU Study Abroad Scholarships

 Application Instructions

 The application deadline is 11:59 p.m.
-Central time on the application deadline, no exceptions.
+Central time on the due date, no exceptions.
 See the deadlines listed above.

 The application consists of the following items: